brain-mapping-therapy-denver

 QEEG Brain Maps offer comprehensive and interactive views of brain functioning through processing data that show electrical patterns.
 These patterns contribute to symptoms such as anxiety, depression, trauma, ADD/ADHD and attachment problems, just to name a few.
 Brain Mapping Therapy offers clients a better understanding of why they behave the way they do, and also have the incredible ability to point toward underlying bodily imbalances that affect mental health as well.

-Neurofeedback has studies dating back to the 1960’s.
+Neurofeedback therapy has studies dating back to the 1960’s.
 And despite its intimidating name, it is not only used for extreme cases of mental health symptoms.
 QEEG Brain Maps and Neurofeedback Therapy are rapidly gaining popularity for helping clients with behavioral change by calming the brain then teaching it new ways to interact with the world.
 Whether it is an athlete seeking peak performance training, a new mom experience panic attacks or a solider enduring PTSD symptoms, Neurofeedback therapy in Denver can offer long lasting results in brain optimization.

 How does this work, exactly?
 QEEG Brain Maps offer a comprehensive, well rounded look at the brain and physiological markers that guides trained clinicians in understanding where symptoms originate.
 Whether it is childhood trauma, hormonal imbalances or prior infections…QEEG Brain Maps give clients the information they need to make informed decisions on what type of treatment best fit their mental health goals.